 This leads to the third and final problem.

 Most of us think creativity is an ability that belongs to the ‘lucky few’.
 We put creativity on a pedestal by contributing it to entrepreneurs like Steve Jobs and Elon Musk or geniuses lik e Albert Einstein and Pablo Picasso.But all is not lost.
+To re-build our creative muscles, we can simply open our eyes and start to notice the big impact even small, seemingly simple everyday thoughts can have.
+By celebrating these little thoughts, bigger thoughts will follow.

 If you allow yourself to be inspired by those little things, you will immediately feel that creativity is indeed within your reach.